-Asset Holdings Located within the LGA, Council has approximately: - Sealed Local Road Pavement: 623 km - Sealed Regional Road Pavement: 57 km - Unsealed Local Road Pavement: 54 km Roads included in this documentation are Local roads and Regional roads.
+10443 Asset Holdings Located within the LGA, Council has approximately: - Sealed Local Road Pavement: 623 km - Sealed Regional Road Pavement: 57 km - Unsealed Local Road Pavement: 54 km Roads included in this documentation are Local roads and Regional roads.
 Roads that are owned privately, by TfNSW or Crown are not included.
 Desired Level of Service Statement Roads facilitate the movement of people and goods, connecting communities to essential services and enabling transportation of goods between regions.
 Council's roads are safe, convenient, reliable and environmentally sustainable.
 Council desires to maintain and rehabilitate roads in accordance with industry best practice intervention levels.
 Available Data Asset inventory data is stored in Councils centralised assets and accounting system - Authority.
 Asset data includes: location, year acquired (where known), length, width, pavement type and seal, road hierarchy, Average Annual Daily Traffic (AADT), condition rating (rutting, roughness, cracking, pothole, ravelling) and Fair Value.
 Roads are geospatially mapped on Council's GIS.
 Calculations for fair value and depreciation has been completed in Asset Valuer Pro (APV).
 Data is stored in GoAsset Pavement Management System (PMS) which assists Council in decision making for optimised life-cycle management.

 Last Condition Survey A portion of assets are inspected for condition monitoring annually as part of the asset inspection program.
 A road network condition survey of 100% of sealed roads was undertaken in 2023 by a suitability experienced and qualified contractor.

-General Co ondition Rating % Roads (m2) \$CRC
+General Co ndition Rating % Roads (m2) \$CRC

 Assessment 1 Near Perfect 40 \$191,386,278

 of Condition 2 Good 25 \$118,278,752

 3 Satisfactory 13 \$60,743,088

 4 Very Poor 15 \$71,910,848

 5 Unserviceable 7 \$30,885,183

 Total 100 \$473,204,150

-Findings • by a visual inspection completed in 2023.
+Main Findings The Special Schedule 7 calculations show a current backlog of works to bring assets to a satisfactory condition is calculated at \$27.3 million.
+This is an increase of more than \$7 million from what was reported last year.
+The road network condition is based on the data collected by a visual inspection completed in 2023.
 Unsealed roads were visually inspected.
 The condition shown combines all components of both sealed and unsealed roads in the scores above.
 The condition data is updated annually to reflect works which have been undertaken as part of Council's Capital Works Program.
 A portion of assets are inspected for condition monitoring annually as part of the asset inspection program.
 These inspections assist with asset lifecycle monitoring and future renewal programming.

 Future Actions Most new roads are provided by new development.
-Council will continue to work on improving the quality an accuracy of data in the PMS.
-Council will continue to seek funding to fund the propose works as documented in the Capital Works Program.
+Council will continue to work on improving the quality and accuracy of data in the PMS.
+Council will continue to seek funding to fund the proposed works as documented in the Capital Works Program.
 Council will renew an agreed level of service with the community.
-Council will continue to undertake annual condition to fund the proposed Works Program. f service with the

-inspections of 100% of road assets.
+Council will continue to undertake annual condition inspections of 100% of road assets.